-States, territories, and tribal organizations implement home visiting models that match the needs of their communities using varied funding streams, including the Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV).
+States, territories, and tribal organizations implement home visiting models that match the needs of their communities using varied funding streams, including the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.
 Maternal and child health indicators provide insight into states’ varied contexts, which drive their decisions and priorities.

-For example, 6 percent of women used tobacco during pregnancy nationally, but the state average ranges from 1 percent in California to 24 percent in West Virginia.
+For example, 10.2 percent of births were preterm nationally, while the state average ranges from 8.2 percent in New Hampshire to 14.6 percent in Mississippi.

-The number of potential beneficiaries in each state relates to its population size, ranging from 28,800 potential beneficiaries in Vermont to 2,169,700 in California.
-However, size does not necessarily relate to the percentage of beneficiaries who meet 1 or more targeting criteria (have an infant, low income, single parent, parent or expectant parent under 21, or parent with less than a high school diploma).
-The percentage of high-priority families meeting any 1 of 5 targeting criteria ranges from 41 percent in Utah to 60 percent in New Mexico.
+The number of potential beneficiaries in each state relates to its population size, ranging from 28,600 potential beneficiaries in Vermont to 2,131,800 in California.
+However, size does not necessarily relate to the percentage of beneficiaries who meet 1 or more priority criteria (have an infant, insufficient income, single parent, parent or expectant parent under 21, or parent with less than a high school diploma).
+The percentage of high-priority families meeting any 1 of 5 priority criteria ranges from 40 percent in Utah to 59 percent in New Mexico.

 How Does the Percentage of Families Served Vary by State?

-In terms of families served, the percentage of potential beneficiaries served ranged from 0.2 percent in Vermont to 5.8 percent in Michigan and Iowa.
-The percentage of high-priority families served ranged from 0.4 percent in Vermont to 12.4 percent in Iowa, 11.2 percent in Michigan, and 10.1 percent in Kansas.
+In terms of families served, the percentage of potential beneficiaries served ranged from 0.4 percent in Nevada to 5.3 percent in Iowa.
+The percentage of high-priority families served ranged from 0.7 percent in Nevada to 11.5 percent in Iowa, 10 percent in Kansas, and 9.7 percent in Michigan.

-Select a state in the interactive map below to see a brief data snapshot or click an orange button to view the information in a table or download the data file.
+Select a state in the interactive map below to see a brief data snapshot or click the orange button to view the information in a table or download the data file.

 |High-Priority Families (%)|